 If your company engages independent talent as part of your workforce, you’ve probably heard other enterprises talking about how to use direct sourcing as a way to find and engage contingent workers of all types.
 Direct sourcing allows enterprise managers to source talent internally using their own resources and technology, rather than having to rely on a third-party gate keeper like a consulting firm or staffing company to fill talent needs.

-If you’re considering using a direct sourcing strategy for contingent talent acquisition at your company, you’re bound to get a lot of questions from fellow enterprise managers, staff, and company leadership.
+If you’re considering using a direct sourcing strategy for contingent talent acquisition at your company, you’re bound to get a lot of questions from fellow managers, staff, and company leadership.
 Below, we explore three important areas to be aware of and knowledgeable in when seeking organizational buy-in for the concept of direct sourcing.

-Learn the Benefits of Direct Sourcing
+What Are the Benefits of Direct Sourcing?

 At its core, direct sourcing can help businesses produce better data and reports to shape future decisions.
 It helps to reduce time-to-fill, can ensure compliant engagements, and save costs through things like talent re-engagement.
 Understanding each of these benefits can help you build a business case for direct sourcing and lead conversations with company executives.

 For example, cost savings can be realized through a number of ways including flexibility in talent acquisition, the ability to bring most recruiter functions in-house, and reducing the cost of recruiting and payrolling overhead.
 When managers are able to build a consolidated pool of vetted talent that the rest of the company can leverage and share across departments, it becomes easy to engage talent on-demand and procure specialized skills for high-touch projects.

 What are the Requirements and Costs of Direct Sourcing?